This post may contain affiliate links. Please see my full disclosure policy for details.

 10. Leave Valuable Comments On Others’ Blog Posts

 Leaving valuable comments on other blogs is a way to get no-follow backlinks.
-These links are still important for a few reasons.
+When used sparingly, these links are important for a few reasons.
 First, think of blog commenting as a way to grow your readership.
 If you write a new post or page that targets a specific keyword phrase, search that phrase on Google and comment on those posts.
 Leave the link to your related post (only in the “website” field if given).

 11. Check For Broken Links On Wikipedia